nadroj31/Unity-MVVM-Core/README.md

 Key characteristics:

-- Explicit value change notifications
+- Fires `ValueChanged` only when the new value differs from the current one
-- Thread-safe get and set
+- Thread-safe get and set; event is invoked outside the lock to prevent deadlocks
+- Uses `EqualityComparer<T>.Default` — no boxing for value types
 - No Unity dependency

 Example usage inside a ViewModel: